 $ sudo modprobe vfio_pci

-Despite VFIO has been created to work with IOMMU, VFIO can be also be used without (this is just as unsafe as using UIO).
+Despite the fact that VFIO has been created to work with IOMMU, VFIO can be also be used without (this is just as unsafe as using UIO).

 Linux user space device enablers to be used

 VFIO is generally the preferred Linux user space device enabler to be used because it supports IOMMU to protect host memory.
-When a real hardware PCI device is attached to host system and IOMMU is used with VFIO, all the reads/writes of that device done in user space by the DPDK application will be protected by the host IOMMU.
+When a real hardware PCI device is attached to the host system and IOMMU is used with VFIO, all the reads/writes of that device done in user space by the DPDK application will be protected by the host IOMMU.

-But there some is few exceptions.
-Below is Intel recommendation for the choice of the Kernel driver to be used with DPDK:
+But there are a few exceptions.
+Figure 2.28 is an Intel recommendation for the choice of the Kernel driver to be used with DPDK (https://software.intel.com/content/www/us/en/develop/articles/memory-in-dpdk-part-2-deep-dive-into-iova.html).

-https://software.intel.com/content/www/us/en/develop/articles/memory-in-dpdk-part-2-deep-dive-into-iova.html
+Figure 2.28 Choice of the Kernel driver to be used with DPDK

-DPDK and Host Hardware architecture
+DPDK and Host Hardware Architecture

 NUMA

-NUMA means Non-Uniform Memory Access systems

-A traditional server has a single CPU, a single RAM and a single RAM controller.

-A RAM can be made of several DIMM banks in several sockets, all being associated to the CPU.
-When the CPU needs access to data in RAM, it requests it to its RAM controller.

-Recent servers can have multiple CPUs, each one having its own RAM and its own RAM controller.
-Such systems are called NUMA systems, or Non-Uniform Memory Access.
-For example, in a server with 2 CPUs, each one can be a separate NUMA: NUMA0 and NUMA1.
+NUMA means Non-Uniform Memory Access systems and consists of a traditional server that has a single CPU, a single RAM, and a single RAM controller.
+RAM can be made of several DIMM banks in several sockets, all being associated to the CPU.
+When the CPU needs access to data in RAM, it requests to its RAM controller.
+For example, in a server with two CPUs, each one can be a separate NUMA: NUMA0 and NUMA1, as shown in Figure 2.30.